What is hypersensitivity vasculitis?

 - kidney inflammation (in rare cases)

-- older than 16 years of age
+- You are older than 16 years of age.

-To start your diagnosis, your doctor will:
+Typically, to aid in your diagnosis, your doctor will:

 - review your medical history and perform a physical exam

 There is no cure for hypersensitivity vasculitis itself.
 The main goal of treatment will be to relieve your symptoms.
 In mild cases, no specific treatment is required.